Camp Calvin B. Matthews: World War II, Korean War and Early Vietnam Era years

 In 1960, part of the movie "The Outsider", a film about WW II Marine IRA Hayes, was filmed at Camp Matthews because recruits were being housed in WW II Style hard-back tents.
 Some Marine recruits served as extras in that filming.
-(Contributor's personal knowledge - I was there!)

 The camp was known as the Marine rifle range, without a formal name until WWII.
 The base was officially named Camp Calvin B. Matthews on March 23, 1942.
 It was named after Brigadier General Calvin B. Matthews, a Marine marksman of the 1930s.

 In December 1945 an ammunition truck caught fire near Camp Matthews and blew up causing a large crater near highway 101.

 Closing and transfer

 As the community of La Jolla expanded after World War II, local people became more and more concerned over the close proximity of a military rifle range facility in their neighborhood.
 The La Jolla Town Council began trying to get the United States Navy to close Camp Matthews in 1956 but the Navy resisted.
 In 1959, Congressman Bob Wilson introduced a bill in Congress that would transfer Camp Matthews to the University of California for the planned San Diego campus.
 In 1962, Camp Matthews was determined to be surplus by the Marine Corps.
 In May 1963, one of the 65 target ranges could no longer be used because of the safety hazard it posed to the encroaching civilian population.
 The base finally closed in 1964, the same year the first undergraduate class entered Revelle College, UCSD's first undergraduate college.
 Closing ceremonies took place on August 21, 1964 but the base was not officially closed until October 6, 1964.
 A monument to the camp was unveiled at this ceremony.
 Major General B. A. Hochmuth, the Commanding General of MCRD at the time, fired the ceremonial "last rounds" before the camp closed.
 The Navy conveyed titles and interest in 544 acre and improvements to the Regents of the University of California on September 23 of this year.
 The lease on the 29.75 acre with the City of San Diego was terminated in this year as well.
 The University of California began developing the base property for use as a campus the following year.
 After Camp Matthews closed, Marine marksmanship training was conducted further north at Edson Range in Camp Pendleton and continues to be conducted there up to the present day.

+As late as 1980, the name "Matthews Campus" was still being used to denote this central area of UCSD where the bookstore, the campus cashier's office, and some other University offices were located.